mmuller88/aws-cdk-ec2-provisioner/README.md

 # Connect to VM:

 1) Download key and save as vm.pem
+2) give it the right permissions with chmod 0400 vm.pem
-2) connect with terminal using vm.pem and public dns name like:
+3) connect with terminal using vm.pem and public dns name like:
 ```
-ssh -i "vm.pem" ec2-3-126-251-42.eu-central-1.compute.amazonaws.com
+ssh -i "vm.pem" ec2-user@ec2-18-159-212-249.eu-central-1.compute.amazonaws.com
 ```

 # Misc